SamuelStreet/SPPP/README.txt

   - should not have to replot everything if only a small thing is changed such as backwards time being added or title being changed

 - Settings
-  - would be nice if the legend could be turned on or off
   - should be more than 2 colors for plotted lines and there should be a setting for picking colors
   - Need to test all of the settings and things to make sure the program is working properly

 - Warnings Update:
   - warnings should all appear in a single popup at the end of processing and should be listed off

+- Functionality
+  - Would be good to check over variables section, checked over, but lots needed addressed, same with Euler section

+- DimensionalA
+  - for sure should be able to use 1D and get a nice plot

+- DimensionalB
+  - should also be able to use 3D, but the might be for later

 Low Priority
 - Would be good to generate a loading bar if plot it taking a while